mraihan-gmu/MentalHelp/README.md

 ## Update
 ## Jun 2nd, 2024

-We are releasing 10k samples in a couple of days.
+We have released 1,000 samples, each with an ID and its corresponding label.

-The full dataset will be available upon request.
+The full dataset will be available upon request, subject to a data usage agreement.

-Terms and agreements will be informed.
+Terms and conditions will be provided soon.